teamOmqr/QRCode-Project/README.md

 - Import the source code to the IDE.
 - Now import all the Modules necessary from the list given below .
      - Go to Command Prompt
-     - exectute command on console:
+     - execute command on console:
                  PIP install module_name(listed below).
 - and then Simply execute the code.